 Here is a video I produced on this topic that I suggest you watch before reading further down the page:

-A Complete Guide & Timeline for Applying Humic Acid to Your Lawn
+A Complete Guide To Applying Humic Acid to Your Lawn

-You can’t tell a good soil by just holding a handful and feeling the texture; there are a lot of factors to check, some physical, biological, or chemical.
+Unfortunately you can’t always tell good soil structure by simply grabbing a handful and feeling the texture with your fingers; there are a lot of factors to check, some physical, biological, and chemical.

 Whether you have clay or sandy soil, there’s an effortless way to fix your soil condition, and the best part: it’s environmentally friendly.